Florida’s Back-To-School Sales Tax Holiday Expanded To 10 Days, Starts July 31

 Among the allowed school supplies are the following: binders, calculators, colored pencils, crayons, pens, construction paper, lunch boxes, notebook filler paper, glue, paste, poster paper, rulers and scissors.

-Examples of taxable school supplies include: correction tape-fluid-pens; masking tape; printer and computer paper; staplers and staples.MORE NEWS: Florida Doctors Blast Governor Ron DeSantis Over COVID-19
+Examples of taxable school supplies include: correction tape-fluid-pens; masking tape; printer and computer paper; staplers and staples.MORE NEWS: ‘Libertad’: Thousands March In DC To Demand Change & Show Support For Freedom Fighters In Cuba

 Click here for more information about the sales tax holiday, and for lists of specific items and their taxable status.